Kimberly-Clark

 Rationale

-Kimberly-Clark received a score of 100 on the Corporate Equality Index from the Human Rights Campaign.
-Among other requirements, this means the company has pledged to vet vendors based on LGBTQ policies (1)(2).
-Kimberly Clark is also a member of the Global Alliance for Responsible Media, which aims to demonetize advertisements and suppress content that “vilifies” individuals based on sexual orientation and gender identity, discusses “debated social issues in a negative or partisan context” or spreads “hate speech” (3)(4)(5).
-However, the company has not publicly fired customers, suppliers, or vendors based on political views or religious beliefs.
+Kimberly-Clark received a score of 100 on the 2025 Corporate Equality Index (CEI) from the Human Rights Campaign (HRC), a political stakeholder group.
+The company recruits employees based on sexual identity issues.
+The company discriminates against vendors that do not promote divisive sex and gender policies, indicating it prioritizes sexual issues over merit (1)(2).
+The company was a member of the Global Alliance for Responsible Media, which demonetized and suppressed content that it deemed to spread “hate speech” or “misinformation”, discuss “debated social issues in a negative or partisan context”, or “vilif[y]” individuals based on sexual orientation and gender identity.
+These arbitrary guidelines were used to censor mainstream perspectives online (3)(4)(5).
+However, the company has not publicly canceled customers, suppliers, or vendors based on political views or religious beliefs (6).

 Criteria